henrysky/astroNN/docs/source/neuralnets/layers.rst

 astroNN provides some customized layers which built on Keras and Tensorflow.
 Thus they are compatible with Keras with Tensorflow backend.
 You can just treat astroNN customized layers as conventional Keras layers.

-Dropout Layer for Bayesian Neural Network
+Monte Carlo Dropout Layer
 ---------------------------------------------

-`BayesianDropout` is basically Keras's Dropout layer without `seed` argument support.
+`MCDropout` is basically Keras's Dropout layer without `seed` argument support.
 Moreover, the layer will ignore Keras's learning phase flag, so the layer will always stays on even in prediction phase.

 Dropout can be described by the following formula, lets say we have :math:`i` neurones after activation with value :math:`y_i`